-The LWC will have the capacity to produce up to 1,425 kL/day of recycled water if there is enough source water (sewage and stormwater) available.
-The average volume of recycled water supplied to end users at full development build-out will be 418 kL/day but will vary with time of year due to irrigation demands.
-The peak day demand is 1,209 kL/day which will be mostly be met by stored recycled water and then other sources for top up as
+The LWC will have the capacity to produce up to 450kL/day of recycled water if there is enough source water available.
+The average volume of recycled water supplied to end users at full development build-out will be 203kL/day but will vary with time of year due to irrigation demands.
+The peak day demand is 339kL/day which will mostly be met by stored recycled water and then other sources for top up as required.